python/devguide/index.rst

 .. highlight:: bash

-This guide is a comprehensive resource for :ref:`contributing <contributing>` to various areas of Python_ -- for both new and experienced contributors.
+This guide is a comprehensive resource for :ref:`contributing <contributing>` to Python_ -- for both new and experienced contributors.
 It is :ref:`maintained <devguide>` by the same community that maintains Python.
 We welcome your contributions!